programming-notes/javascript-from-ruby-challenge/06 - Loops/30 - Each, Map, Select, Max.md

+# Each, Map, Select, Max

 We've already learned that JavaScript does not provide looping methods in the same way that Ruby does.
 The question, then, is "how would we reproduce Ruby-like looping methods in JavaScript?".

 This last lesson provides some examples of JavaScript implementations for the Ruby Array methods `#each`, `#map`, `#select`, and `#max`.

 In the interest of simplicity, the new implementations will be global functions, not methods of the JavaScript `Array` global object.
 They will not be an *exact* match of the Ruby method.

 See if you can figure out how each works, and then tinker with it on your own in the browser console.